ZixuanKe/PyContinual/README.md

 ## Introduction
 We are developing v1.0.0, it improves v0.0 in the followings aspects:

-* Improve the readability.
+* Improve the **readability**.
 We removed most of the unnecessary and duplicated code.
 We use some more recent packages (Accelerate, Adapter-transformer, Transformer) to help achieve this.
 * We focused on **Transformer-based** CL method.
 More type of NLP tasks are supported.
 It currently supports **classification** (ASC, CCD), **extraction** (NER) and **generation** (summerization, dialogue response)
 * More underlying LMs are supported.
 It currently supports **BERT, RoBERTa and BART**
 * More recent NLP techniques are supported.
 It currently supports **adapter and (soft-)prompt**.